Ryan Coisson: Building Wealth and Managing Risk

 01:28:02.59 – Brian David Crane

 Because you get the benefit of time.
-Sorry like yeah, that’s the.
+Sorry like yeah.

 01:28:03.78 – Ryan Coisson

-And you know I was in a really tricky situation.
-Um, thankfully I got my yeah I got myself out of it.
-Um, but you know there was a dramatic swing but I think about people who get into these situations and then they just sort of defer Defer Defer Defer I don’t want to look at it I don’t want to.
+And I was in a really tricky situation.
+Thankfully, I got myself out of it, but there was a dramatic swing.
+I think about people who get into these situations and then they just sort of defer.
+I don’t want to look at it I don’t want to.

 01:29:05.10 – Brian David Crane